berkgonencc/library-management-system/LibraryManagement/README.md

 # Library Management System
-This is a basic library management system implemented in C# that allows you to manage a collection of books and perform various operations such as checking out books, retrieving books by author, and getting a list of checked out books.
+This is a basic library management system implemented in C# that allows you to manage a collection of books and perform various operations such as checking out books, retrieving books by author, and getting a list of checked-out books.

-## Technologies Used:
+### Technologies Used:
 C# .Net, ASP.Net Core WebAPI, Docker, PostgreSQL, DBeaver.

 ## Prerequisites